- Written by Dr.Mehmet Demircioglu

 A lower graft number can be the better plan when the recession is small, active, or too early to treat aggressively.

 A good temple result should soften the recession and improve the frame of the face.
-It should not look like a stamped-on straight line.
+It should not look like a stamped on straight line.
 The hair should exit at natural angles, the first rows should be soft, and the transition into the existing hair should not look abrupt.

 Density expectations must stay realistic.
 Temple corners are visible, but they are not meant to be a wall of hair.
 If the surgeon tries to create a very dense, low, flat border, the result may look strong immediately after implantation and still look unnatural later.

 The most useful result is often subtle.
 People may notice that the face looks more balanced without immediately identifying that surgery was done.
-For many patients, that is a better outcome than a dramatic hairline that consumes too many grafts and draws attention.
+For many men, that is a better outcome than a dramatic hairline that consumes too many grafts and draws attention.

 I also look at how the temples will behave when the hair is wet, short, or seen under strong light.
-A design that only looks good with styled dry hair may disappoint the patient in daily life.
+A design that only looks good with styled dry hair may disappoint in daily life.
 Temple work needs enough softness to survive real conditions, not only clinic photos.

-For many patients, the better temple plan is not the biggest number.
+For many people, the better temple plan is not the biggest number.
 It is the number that improves the frame now while leaving enough donor capacity for later.
 That is the discipline behind surgeon-led planning.

 If you are comparing quotes, do not ask only how many grafts are offered.
 Ask what will be treated, what will be preserved, what may change with age, and whether the plan still makes sense if the hair behind the temples thins in the future.
 That answer tells you far more than the graft number alone.